verless/verless/README.md

 ---

-**verless** (pronounced like _serverless_ without _sir_) is a Static Site Generator designed for Markdown-based content.
+**verless** (pronounced like _serverless_) is a Static Site Generator designed for Markdown-based content with focus on simplicity and performance.
 It reads your Markdown files, applies your HTML templates and renders them as a static website.